Accent Reduction for Japanese Speakers

 Many Japanese ESL students also have trouble differentiating the sound /ɛ/, which occurs in words such as ‘friend’, and ‘head’, from /æ/, which occurs in words such as ‘can’ and ‘had’.
 Here are some exercises.

 The key to fixing this problem is to focus on aspiration.
-In English, /k/ is aspirated meaning there is a distinctive exhalation between the start of the /k/ sound and the onset of the vowel.
+In English, /k/ is aspirated, meaning there is a distinctive exhalation between the start of the /k/ sound and the onset of the vowel.
 Here are some exercises.
+We can represent this effect like this: /kʰæ/.

 Apply the above process to the following words:

-Most English learners from Japan do the /uː/ vowel wrong.
-This vowel is a semi-diphthong, meaning that the sound changes slightly at the end.
+The vowel /uː/ is a semi-diphthong, meaning that the sound changes slightly at the end.
 This change in the sound is produced by squeezing the lips.

 It is this squeeze of the lips that results in words such as ‘doing’ and ‘fluent’ having a /w/ sound in the middle: /ˈduː(w)ɪŋ/ /ˈfluː(w)ənt/.
 Most Japanese ESL students do not squeeze the lips properly when making this sound.